 An infected pilonidal cyst or abscess requires surgical drainage.
 It will not heal with antibiotic medicines.
-If you continue to have infections, the pilonidal cyst can be removed.
+If you continue to have infections, the pilonidal cyst can be removed by surgery.

 There are several types of surgery.